This article covers the legacy version of the Witch. For help with the remastered Witch, see our Remastered Witch Handbook.

 : Strength and Intelligence is a really hard combination for the Witch, but if you use the Optional Flaws rules you could dump some stats to get an additional Boost to put into Dexterity or Constitution.
 Nearly all of the Orc’s racial feats are about being strong and hitting stuff, but you could consider the Orc Ferocity feat chain, especially if you have the Divine spell list and you’re serving as your party’s healer.

-: The ability boosts are perfect, and while you still only get 6 racial hit points you don't get a Constitution Flaw like the Elf and the Kobold.
-Unfortunately, none of the Ratfolk's Ancestry Feats cater to the Witch's capabilities.
-Consider Adopted Ancestry.
+: The ability boosts are perfect, and while you still only get 6 racial hit points, you don’t get a Constitution Flaw like the Elf and the Kobold.
+Unfortunately, none of the Ratfolk’s Ancestry Feats cater to the Witch’s capabilities.
+Consider Adopted Ancestry or a Versatile Heritage.

-: Only two increases (though you could get a third with the Optional Flaw rules), 6 hit points, and none of the feats cater to the Witch's capabilities.
-There are a few spellcasting options like Storm's Lash and some limited flight options, but you can solve those problems magically.
+: Two Boosts, 6 hit points, and none of the feats cater to the Witch’s capabilities.
+There are a few spellcasting options like Storm’s Lash and some limited flight options, but you can solve those problems magically.